 One scene in All Dogs Go to Heaven 2 features David, a runaway boy with a knack for magic tricks, with Charlie, Itchy and Sasha (Charlie's love interest) singing a bright cheerful song about life on "Easy Street" at a center filled with other performers.
 However, when David screws up at one point and falls into the fountain, the other folks leave, and then song almost instantly changes to a Tear Jerker.
-(Not to mention that scene starts out bright and sunny and next thing you know it's pouring with rain).
+(That scene starts out bright and sunny and next thing you know it's pouring with rain).

-The entire film of The Secret of Kells qualifies as this, such as going from scenes of happy forest antics to a scene filled with horror in a matter of minutes - and sometimes even seconds.
+The film of The Secret of Kells qualifies as this, such as going from scenes of happy forest antics to a scene filled with horror in a matter of minutes - and sometimes even seconds.

-The Prince Of Egypt at one point went from all the firstborns being dead to Moses' sister singing "When You Believe".
+The Prince of Egypt at one point went from all the firstborns being dead to Moses' sister singing "When You Believe".
 Dude! all the firstborns are dead, can we cut the showtunes? *sniff*.

 ...But the Hebrews have just been released from generations of bondage, so you can't blame them for wanting to celebrate their newfound freedom a little, and the "When You Believe" is hardly the peppy musical number the above point makes it seem to be.